 - Does the admin really have to access the interface from everywhere in the world?
 Think about limiting the login to a bunch of source IP addresses.
-Take a look at this post about how to find out about the user's IP address.
-This is not bullet-proof, but a great barrier.

 - Put the admin interface to a special sub-domain such as admin.application.com.
 This makes stealing an admin cookie from the usual domain impossible.

 This is because of the same origin policy in your browser: An injected (XSS) script on www.application.com may not read the cookie for admin.application.com and vice-versa.
 Of course this precaution will be useless if the attacker got hold of the cookie from www.application.com and may simply copy the cookie string to make one for the admin.application.com host.
 Use two session tables (if you use the :active_record_store session store) or a seperate admin application for that.